ZertES vs eIDAS: What Swiss Businesses Need to Know in 2026

 How to Get Started

-Swiss Trust Layer handles the underlying compliance complexity transparently:
+Swiss Trust Layer handles the underlying compliance complexity without requiring you to manage two separate workflows:

 1. Upload any document at swisstrustlayer.com.
 Any file format is supported.

-1. Anyone can verify the seal at swisstrustlayer.com/validate — without login, without contacting Swiss Trust Layer.
+5. Anyone can verify the seal at swisstrustlayer.com/validate, without login, without contacting Swiss Trust Layer.

 The first sealed document takes under two minutes.
 Seal Credits Lite starts at CHF 5 per year.